![]() |

 Journaling Materials

-1. Fanny pack (Optional)2.
-Small watercolor set that is meant for outdoor painting.
+2. Small watercolor set that is meant for outdoor painting.
 There are many brands, some are as cheap as $16.
 They generally come with a pointed watercolor brush.
-I use a Windsor and Newton Cotman set with 12 colors.
-If a brush is not included bring a Windsor and Newton Series 707 size #3 sable brush.
+I use a Winsor and Newton Cotman set with 12 colors.
+If a brush is not included bring a Winsor and Newton Series 707 size #3 sable brush, or a water brush with a good point such as the Pentel water brush.
+Also synthetic round watercolor brushes up to size 12, depending on the size of your journal.
 You HAVE to have a good watercolor brush.
 It makes all the difference in the world.

 3. Small jar 1 oz. size, something like a little honey jar or jelly jar from a restaurant.
 This needs to be water-tight.
 Put into a small zip lock bag till you know for sure if it’s water-tight.